drupal-graphql-compose/documentation/features/blocks.md

 Block Content are an entity with a type, which will follow the core entity pattern.

-- Navigate to the `GraphQL Compose Settings` page at `/admin/config/graphql_compose`
+- Visit GraphQL Compose &rarr; Schema at `/admin/config/graphql_compose`
 - Select the `Custom block` tab
 - Select the entity bundle you want to enable.
 - Click `Enable GraphQL`
 - [Add some fields](core/fields.md).

-> Tip: GraphQL Compose supports the [block_field](https://www.drupal.org/project/block_field) module.
+> :thinking: GraphQL Compose supports the [block_field](https://www.drupal.org/project/block_field) module.
 You can use it load blocks by reference in a field.

 ## Blocks